ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_skeletonize.png" alt="alt text" width="1000" weight="center">
 </p>

-**Fig.15: Result of the skeletonize operation using as a structuring element a disk of 3 by 3 size.
+**Figure 16: Result of the skeletonize operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, right : made with ImageJ default function**

 The cell that only contained foreground pixels only leave a little trace as a skeleton. **This is due to the lack of background pixels that doesn't allows to obtain a clean skeleton. (pourquoi "clean" ? en quoi un clean skeleton est mieux?)**
 The second thing to point out is that the more background pixels an object contains the more detailed (and complex) a skeleton can be.